KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/README.md

 ![](./images/image44.png)

 - The contents of `test.js`.
 - In the AWS sdk for node js, the items to be uploaded to DynamoDB are written as objects.
-This is why I've written test.js is as a javascript file and not a JSON file, as parsing json code to javascript would have left both the key and value in quotation marks: `{“Name”: “Avengers Infinity War”}`.
+This is why I've written test.js as a javascript file and not a JSON file, as parsing json code to javascript would have left both the key and value in quotation marks: `{“Name”: “Avengers Infinity War”}`.
 The DynamoDB client expects an item in the format: `{Name: “Avengers Infinity War”}`

 ![](./images/image9.png)